 A tablespoon of pure maple syrup has about 14 grams of carbs equal to 85% of sugar, primarily sucrose, glucose, and fructose.
 Its glycemic index is 54, ranging from low and medium GI foods.

 As for honey, a tablespoon contains 17 grams of carbohydrates, with over 90% sugar.
 Honey contains fructose primarily, with very little glucose and even less sucrose.
 The glycemic index is 58, which is slightly higher than maple syrup.

 Of the two, maple syrup is more nutritious as it contains a lower percentage of sugar in the carbs and less fructose.
 As you know, high fructose content can be detrimental to your health, precisely your heart, and liver.

-Studies show fructose may raise your low-density lipoproteins levels, causing fats accumulation, heart disease, high blood pressure, non-alcoholic fatty liver disease, type two diabetes, and obesity (9, 12).
+Studies show fructose may raise your low-density lipoproteins levels, leading to fats accumulation, heart disease, high blood pressure, non-alcoholic fatty liver disease, type two diabetes, and obesity (9, 12).
 Therefore, looking at the fructose in honey vs maple syrup, maple syrup is much safer to consume.

 However, note that as both are sweeteners, they contain a high content of sugar.
 And seeing sucrose has a glycemic index of 65, you should take both in moderation to avoid the adverse effects of excessive sugar.